jatupan1989/boomjum1989/The-matrix-scope.md

 ### Site-level scope

-Rules in domain-level scope will apply *only* to web sites which hostname matches exactly the hostname of the scope.
+Rules in site-level scope will apply *only* to web sites which hostname matches exactly the hostname of the scope.

 Site-level scopes are the most narrow of all level of scopes.
 Rules in a site-level scope will apply only to *one* single web site.